GaryLeeONE/f1quickstart/main.md

 ### Free Practice Sessions

-The 3 Practice sessions have very little effect on the race results (unless, say, someone crashed the car late in FP3 and the mechanics couldn't get the car repaired for Qualifying).
-Teams fiddle with the setup of the car, such as wing and suspension angles, gear ratios and stuff, but these are of course confidential.
+The 3 Practice sessions are for drivers to, you know, practice.
+They are also for the teams to fiddle with the setup of the car to maximize performance.
+No championship points are awarded during practice sessions.

 I hardly ever watch practice sessions live.
-I simply check the timesheets after each session.
+I usually only check the timesheets after each session.

 ### Qualifying